 The School of the Art Institute of Chicago prides itself on fostering experimentation with form and content, empowering students to think outside the box and explore experimental media art.
 Students have access to the Video Data Bank, which offers videos by and about contemporary artists.
 The school is also home to the Gene Siskel Film Center, which screens and promotes alumni, student, and faculty work in addition to hosting international filmmakers.
-Alum Rashid Johnson is currently shooting his directorial debut, “Native Son,” based on Richard Wright’s famous novel set in Chicago.
+Alum Rashid Johnson released his directorial debut in 2019—“Native Son,” based on Richard Wright’s famous novel set in Chicago.

 This school focuses on giving students a way to express their personal vision, whether that means working for a company or making their own films.
 Since 1990, School of Visual Arts has given students the opportunity to showcase their work in the Dusty Film and Animation Festival for industry professionals.
 The Filmmakers Dialogue facilitates conversations between professional filmmakers and students so that students have opportunities to learn from professionals working in the field.
 Students get hands-on experience making films in all four years of attendance.